 Post-Treatment Care and Considerations

 After a session, most patients can resume their daily activities immediately.
-Some may experience mild headache or scalp discomfort, which usually resolves quickly.
+Some may experience a mild headache or scalp discomfort, which usually resolves quickly, similar to how a nurse resume example might highlight managing patient comfort post-procedure.

 Benefits of TMS for APN